toscm/simulatr/README.md

 #### With given bias

 The users can choose the type of bias they want to add to their simulated data.
-The users can either provide their own bias (a (n,p) dimensional matrix) or choose from the given bias functions.
+The users can either provide their own bias (a (n, p) dimensional matrix) or choose from the given bias functions.
 If they choose the given bias function, they have to provide arguments for the chosen one.
-We provide bias function named*constant_batch_effect*.
+We provide bias function named *constant_batch_effect*.

 ##### Constant batch effect

 *n* and *p* denotes the number pf samples and features respectively. *b* denotes the batch each sample belongs to.
-Suppose the samples come from 3 different places.
+Suppose, the samples come from 3 different places.
 User can define which sample belongs to which place.
 If *b = c(1,2,1,2,3,3,2)*, that means sample1 belongs to batch1, sample2 belongs to batch2, sample3 belongs to batch1, sample5 belongs to batch3 and so on. *f* denotes the number of features to be affected.
 If user chooses f=4, then 4 features will be randomly selected. *s* denotes how much each batch is affected. *s = c(1,2,1)* means batch1, batch2 and batch3 will be affected by 1, 2 and 1 respectively.

 Here is an example :